emmastockton/bucketlist-app-frontend/README.md

 **```npm start```**

-This will launch the bookshop on your local machine so you can see it in your browser.
+This will launch the app on your local machine so you can see it in your browser.